Audie bows out

 Audie as Jesse

-Because of the Boetticher/Murphy/Ballard team, the movie has its points and has interest, certainly.
+Because of the Boetticher/Murphy/Ballard team, the movie has its points and has interest, certainly, which is why it got up to two revolvers.
 But it’s not a great Western, I fear.
 It turned out to be both Murphy and Boetticher’s last movie.
 Sad, really.